Retail trends in 2023Find out

 2. Frictionless delivery

-83% of US online shoppers say free shipping is important to them when shopping online
+83% of US online shoppers say free shipping is important to them.

 Our on-demand world has raised the bar for the retail supply chain.
 Speed is just as important as convenience, from fast checkout to express delivery.
 And if you can’t meet consumer expectations?
 You can bet your bottom dollar your next best competitor will.

-In the same timeframe, the following factors have also grown in importance for online shoppers in the US:
+Speed is important when it comes to delivery services, but it’s not the only thing that matters to consumers.
+Since 2022, the following factors have also grown in importance for online shoppers in the US:

 3. AI and personalization

-Despite the negative rep it’s getting in the media, 65% of Gen Z are actually excited about the development of AI (artificial intelligence) and believe it will benefit society.
-Brands in the retail industry would be mad to ignore it.
+Despite the negative rep it’s getting in the media, 56% of Gen Z say that AI will have a positive impact on the future of society, and they’re already improving their research skills through this technology.
+Brands in the retail industry would be crazy to ignore it.

 Not only is AI useful for creative purposes, it’s also an effective way to improve omnichannel shopping experiences.
 Retailers can quickly understand customer preferences, then personalize promotions and product recommendations across ecommerce sites, social media, apps, and marketing channels.

 Convenience is key to success.
-Zara’s AI robots are a great example of automation being used to speed up collection and cut down queue time, while online giant Amazon has rolled out AI-powered shopping with their checkout-free “Just Walk Out” experience.
-These examples are forcing other retailers to step up their game, as consumers now expect this level of ease elsewhere.
+Zara’s AI robots are a great example of automation being used to speed up collection and cut down queue time.

 5. Inspiration-led purchase journeys